CyrilleB79/charInfo/readme.md

 ## Change log

+### Version 2.6

+* Update to Unicode 15.1.
+* Adds support for Python 3.11 to prepare compatibility with NVDA 2024.1.
+* Note: From now on, translation updates will not appear anymore in the change log.

 ### Version 2.5

 * Fixed import error with last NVDA alpha versions, NVDA 2023.2 development cycle (contribution Noelia Ruiz Martínez).